espinr/quick-app-quick-start/README.md

 #### Load the Quick App Through the Debugger

 You can preview the _hello world_ quick app using the Quick App Previewer.
-The Quick App Debugger let you launch the quick app by different means, from a local file or scanning a QR code.
+The Quick App Debugger lets you launch the quick app by different means, from a local file (i.e., loading the rpk package generated under the `dist/` directory) or scanning a QR code.

-including the direct load from the file system (i.e., loading the rpk package generated under the `dist/` directory), and scanning the QR code produced when the server was launched.

 The following figure shows how the quick app is loaded from a QR code and how to force the creation of a bookmark on the device´s desktop.